AnkitBelvanshi/gamified_portfolio/README.md

 # ⛏️ ANKIT.DEV — Gamified Developer Portfolio
+My portfolio but make it Minecraft.
+Vibe-coded from scratch, pixel-sharp by choice.
 A voxel-themed, gamified developer portfolio built with **Next.js 16** and **Tailwind CSS v4**.
 The entire UI is designed as a Minecraft-inspired open-world interface — treating navigation as an inventory hotbar, projects as quest logs, skills as craftable artifacts, and contact as a mission dispatch center.

 **🌐 Live:** [portfolio-app-aabbccs-projects-690a9c12.vercel.app](https://portfolio-app-aabbccs-projects-690a9c12.vercel.app)